 Tonight The Chef is to create Chicken Curry.
 I never cease to be amazed at what this woman can do with a bag, tin or jar of something, and

-but I think maybe 'Chianti' is Italian for 'Brake Fluid'.
+not sure, but I think maybe 'Chianti' is Italian for 'Brake Fluid'.

 This evening I expect we'll put the hot air central heating on and sit and watch a DVD or two.